-This datapoint gauges the percentage of long-term patients receiving antipsychotic drugs.
-While antipsychotic drugs play an important role in caring for many residents, it is important to make sure these drugs are being used appropriately.
-In limited cases, excessive reliance on these medications may suggest a nursing home is using these drugs to control patient behavior.
+This indicates the percent of patients who were prescribed antipsychotic drugs.
+While antipsychotic medications may be helpful for many residents, it is important to ensure these medications are being used only where medically required.
+In some situations, high levels of antipsychotic drug use may suggest a nursing home is using these drugs to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of residents prescribed antianxiety drugs.
-Antianxiety medications are administered to patients suffering from depression or anxiety.
+This is the percent of residents prescribed antianxiety drugs.
+These drugs are commonly prescribed to patients suffering from depression and anxiety.

 Managing Depression Among Residents